biasmv/pv/doc/mol.rst

     // included in the result.
     var chainACarbonAlpha = myStructure.select({cname : 'A', aname : 'CA'});

-  When none of the above selection mechanisms is flexible enough, consider using :func:`pv.Mol.residueSelect`.
+  When none of the above selection mechanisms is flexible enough, consider using :func:`pv.mol.Mol.residueSelect`, or :func:`pv.mol.Mol.atomSelect`.

   :returns: :class:`pv.mol.MolView` containing the subset of chains, residues and atoms.

-.. function:: pv.Mol.selectWithin(structure[, options])
+.. function:: pv.mol.Mol.selectWithin(structure[, options])
               pv.mol.MolView.selectWithin(structure[, options])

   Returns an instance of :class:`pv.mol.MolView` containing chains, residues and atoms which are in spatial proximity to *structure*.